How to Set Up Dual Monitors in 2026

 Windows dual monitor setup is straightforward once you know where to look.
 These steps work for Windows 10 and Windows 11.

 Step 1 — Connect the second monitor.
 Plug the cable from your second monitor into the appropriate port on your computer.
 Turn the monitor on.
-Windows should detect it automatically within 5-10 seconds and display a notification or simply extend your desktop to the new screen.
+Windows should detect it automatically within 5-10 seconds and either display a notification or simply extend your desktop to the new screen.

 Step 2 — Open Display Settings.
 Right-click anywhere on your desktop → select Display Settings.
 You’ll see two numbered rectangles representing your two monitors.
 If Windows detected the second monitor, both rectangles are visible.
 If only one appears, click Detect at the bottom of the page.